-I was also a football coach, and had two or three guys who were becoming young fathers.
-That led me to set up Doula for Dad, where I worked with young men on the road to fatherhood, preparing them to be supportive partners.
-I loved my work with these young men, and also learned a lot about starting a business, the process of incorporating, and directing operations.
-We worked with public and charter schools in NYC, so I also worked with the Department of Education, which taught me a lot about working with districts and budget offices.
+When I was a football coach, I had two or three guys on the team who were becoming young fathers.
+This experience led me to create Doula for Dad, a program to help prepare young men to be new fathers and supportive partners.
+I loved the mentoring aspect and also learned a lot about starting, incorporating, and directing a business.
+We worked with public and charter schools in NYC, so I got to interact with the Department of Education, which taught me a lot about district operations and budget offices.

 What’s your role at Allovue?